bradley3322/Glicko-ts/README.md

 ## `Acknowledgments`

-The Glicko rating system was developed by Mark Glickman.
+The Glicko(-1) rating system was developed by Mark Glickman.
 For more information, visit [glicko.net](http://www.glicko.net/).